Federated Generalized Bayesian Learning via Distributed Stein Variational Gradient Descent: Distributed Variational Inference

+In this section, we describe a general Expectation Propagation (EP)-based framework \citep{expectation_propagation_way_life_paratitioned_data}, which we term as \ac{DVI}, that aims at computing the global posterior in a federated fashion \citep{PVI, variational_multi_task}. \ac{DVI} starts from the observation that the posterior (\ref{eq:exact_posterior}) factorizes as the product

+where the term $t_k(\cdot)$ is given by the scaled local likelihood $\exp(\alpha^{-1} L_k(\theta))/Z^{1/K}$.
+Since the normalization constant $Z$ depends on all data sets, the true scaled local likelihood $t_k(\cdot)$ cannot be directly computed at agent $k$.
+The idea of DVI is to iteratively update \textbf{approximate likelihood} factors $t_k(\theta)$ for $k=1,...,K$ by means of local optimization steps at the agents and communication through the server, with the aim of minimizing the global free energy (\ref{eq:main_minimization}) over distribution (\ref{eq:factorized_parametric}).

-where prior $p_0(\cdot|\eta_0)=\mathrm{EXPFAM}(\cdot|\eta_0)$ and \textbf{approximate likelihood} $t_k(\cdot | \eta_k)=\mathrm{EXPFAM}(\cdot|\eta_k)$ for agent $k$ are selected from the same exponential family distribution with natural parameters $\eta_0$ and $\eta_k$, respectively.
-Note that the approximate likelihoods are generally unnormalized for (\ref{eq:factorized_parametric}) to hold.
-As a result of the factorization (\ref{eq:factorized_parametric}), the approximate generalized posterior $q(\theta|\eta)=\mathrm{EXPFAM}(\cdot|\eta)$ has the same distribution with global natural parameters $\eta = \eta_0 + \sum_{k=1}^{K}\eta_k$.
-As illustrated in Fig. \ref{fig:system_model_param}, at the beginning of each iteration $i=1, 2, \ldots$, the server maintains current global iterate $\eta^{(i-1)}$ and each agent $k$ stores its current local iterate $\eta^{(i-1)}_k$. \ac{PVI} schedules an agent $k \in \{1, 2, \ldots, K \}$, and it carries out the following steps. \begin{enumerate}[wide, labelwidth=!, labelindent=0pt, font=\bfseries] \item Agent $k$ downloads the current global parameters $\eta^{(i-1)}$ defining the current approximate global posterior $q(\theta|\eta^{(i-1)})$ from the server (see Fig. \ref{fig:system_model_param}, step \circled{1}). \item Agent $k$ updates the approximate global posterior by (approximately) minimizing the local free energy (see Fig. \ref{fig:system_model_param}, step \circled{2})
+We give here the standard implementation of DVI in which a single agent is schedule at each time, although parallel implementations are possible and discussed below.
+Accordingly, at each communication round $i=1,2,...$, the server maintains the current iterate $q^{(i-1)}(\theta)$ of the global posterior, and schedules an agent $k \in \{1,2,\ldots,K\}$, which proceeds as follows: \begin{enumerate}[wide, labelwidth=!, labelindent=0pt, font=\bfseries] \item Agent $k$ downloads the current global variational posterior distribution $q^{(i-1)}(\theta)$ from the server (see Fig. \ref{fig:system_model_param}, step \circled{1}); \item Agent $k$ updates the global posterior by minimizing the local free energy $F_{k}^{(i)}(q(\theta))$ (see Fig. \ref{fig:system_model_param}, step \circled{2})